pknowles/packed_int_n/README.md

 # Packed N-bit unsigned integer arrays
 C++ standard library compatible tightly packed n-bit integer arrays and views

 !!
-This is a new project, not particularly well tested or benchmarked
+This is a new project, not particularly well tested or optimized

 I threw this together before I saw https://github.com/gpakosz/PackedArray existed.
 Maybe better to use something like that instead.
 Although that's a C